The Vermont Statutes Online

 (d) Any changes in the Town charter shall become effective immediately upon passage by the voters and approval by the Legislature as prescribed by statute.

-(e) Charter amendment revote shall be subject to the limits prescribed in section 22(b)(7) of this charter.
+(e) Charter amendment revote shall be subject to the limits prescribed in subdivision 22(b)(7) of this charter.

 § 149-12.
 [Transitional procedures]